-- All student organization members must be enrolled at ECU and must not be on academic probation with the University.
-Student Organizations that have constitutionally established city-wide, statewide, or multiple university charters and have registered in such manner with the Office of Campus Involvement shall be deemed acceptable under this policy. - 2.
+- 1. All student organization members must be enrolled at ECU.
+Student Organizations that have constitutionally established city-wide, state-wide, or multiple university charters and have registered in such manner with the Office of Campus Involvement shall be deemed acceptable under this policy. - 2.
 To serve as an officer of a recognized student organization, a student must be currently enrolled at ECU, have a cumulative GPA of 2.5 and maintain a 2.5 each semester of participation.
 Students falling below the minimum GPA requirements for any given semester may not serve as an officer during the following semester (fall and spring, not summer) until GPA requirements are met.